Subscribe To This Site

 This produces a fairly sharp, tangy mayonnaise.
 If you like your homemade mayonnaise bland-tasting, just use less vinegar or select a milder one.

 It's a funny thing about egg mayonnaise; you can go on adding oil almost indefinitely to just one egg!
 I haven't really explored this yet - just one more option for how to make mayonnaise at home.
+It will store quite well in the refrigerator for a good few days.

 If you enjoy making mayonnaise Sauces: Classical and Contemporary Sauce Making is a fantastic source book (sorry - dreadful pun!) for ideas for sauce making.
 Once you have mastered how to make mayonnaise you will want to explore other egg recipes such as aoili, for example.

-Finally add seasoning to taste.
 Mustard in small quantities is very agreeable.
 I like mayonnaise made with whole grain mustard - but it does look a bit odd.
 Balsamic vinegar is very nice, too but your mayonnaise recipe starts to look a bit muddy!

-There are an endless variety of ways of making mayonnaise using this basic mayonnaise recipe.
-It's great to make mayonnaise using different oils and different vinegars.
-There is no reason in principle why you cannot add any edible oils or natural vinegars you like.
 Olive oil is very good indeed.
-I tend to mix it about 20:80 with corn oil or other simple vegetable oils as the taste is a bit too strong otherwise.
+I tend to mix it about 20:80 with corn oil, sunflower oil or other simple vegetable oils as the taste is a bit too strong otherwise.
 Safflower and sesame oil are both good in moderation.

 If you can, use cold-pressed organic oils for the very best and most nutritious results for your mayonnaise making.
 Organic cider vinegar is also widely available and very good.
+A good squeeze of natural lemon juice is also a good flavour enhancer if you like a fresh tangy taste.

 * If your mayonnaise curdles, put it aside and start again.
 When the new batch is complete you can blend in the curdled batch and it will smooth into the mix and become uncurdled.
 Something to do with molecular structure, I believe!

-How to make mayonnaise: Top of page
+How to Make Mayonnaise - top of page